-Article 2-First Period of English Literature-The Old English (Anglo-Saxon) Period: The Beginning of English Literature
+First Period of English Literature – The Beginning of English Literature

-English literature began its long and fascinating journey over a thousand years ago during a time known as the Old English or Anglo-Saxon period.
-This period roughly covers the years from 450 AD to 1066 AD.
-It was during these centuries that the foundation of the English language, culture, and literature was first laid.
-The literature of this era reflects a people caught between old pagan beliefs and new Christian teachings, between oral tradition and the beginnings of written texts.
-It is a period rich in storytelling, poetry, and deep reflections on human existence.
-Although the number of surviving texts from this time is small, the impact of this early literature is lasting and powerful.
-It gave birth to themes and styles that would continue to shape English writing for centuries to come.
-To truly appreciate English literature, one must begin with this earliest and most heroic age.
+English literature began its fascinating journey over a thousand years ago during the Old English or Anglo-Saxon period.
+This period covers roughly 450 AD to 1066 AD.
+During these centuries, the foundation of English language, culture, and literature was laid.
+Literature of this era reflects people caught between pagan beliefs and Christian teachings.
+They navigated oral tradition and the beginnings of written texts.
+It is a period rich in storytelling, poetry, and reflections on human existence.
+The number of surviving texts is small, yet their impact is powerful.
+Early literature introduced themes and styles shaping English writing for centuries.
+To appreciate English literature fully, one must begin with this earliest and most heroic age.

 Historical Background and the Roots of English

 The story of Old English literature begins with history.
 After the decline of the Roman Empire, Roman Britain was left vulnerable to attacks and invasions.
 Around the mid-5th century, tribes from northern Germany and Denmark—the Angles, Saxons, and Jutes—began migrating to the British Isles.
 These groups brought with them their own languages, cultures, and warrior values.
 Over time, they settled in various regions, forming small kingdoms like Northumbria, Mercia, Wessex, and Kent.
-Together, these tribes gave rise to what we now call the Anglo-Saxon culture, and their language evolved into Old English—the earliest form of the English language.
+Together, these tribes gave rise to what we now call the Anglo-Saxon culture.
+Their language evolved into Old English.
+This was the earliest form of the English language.

 Old English was a Germanic language, quite different from the English we speak today.
 It was highly inflected and had a strong oral tradition.
 People valued loyalty to their lords, bravery in battle, and the wisdom of elders.
-Stories were passed down by word of mouth through poets known as scops, who would recite heroic tales in the halls of kings and nobles.
+Poets known as scops passed down stories by word of mouth.
+They would recite heroic tales in the halls of kings and nobles.

 Oral Tradition and the Role of Poetry